 Best bedroom fan: Dyson Pure Hot + Cool Link

-Sleeping at night in the boiling heat is unbearable for most people, so we recommend getting a fan you can use at night.
+Sleeping at night in the boiling heat is unbearable for most people, so we recommend getting a fan to help you out.
 Don’t just buy any fan though – this Dyson Pure Hot + Cool Link will connect to your phone so you can control it without having to leave the bed.

 If you’re on your commute home, you can use your iPhone or Android device to turn this fan on so you’ll know it’s cooled down your bedroom, plus there are lots of other features compared to your average fan.
 This can also heat up your room during the winter, so you don’t have to pack it away as soon as the weather gets cold.